CrosswaveOmega/GPT-Function-Calling-Utility/README.md

 The GPT Function Calling Utility is a Python package designed to streamline the process of calling Python methods using OpenAI's Function Calling API, without wrapping around the OpenAI library.

-Please note that GPT Function Calling Utility does not directly make calls to OpenAI's API, but rather helps with function modeling and invocation when given a function_call field..
+Please note that GPT Function Calling Utility does not directly make calls to OpenAI's API, but rather helps with function modeling and invocation when given a function_call field.

 ## Installation
 ```